 A project will demonstrate public benefit if by delivering the project it will benefit the public generally, or a sufficient section of the public.

-Yes, budgets can include contingency as part of the overall project costs.
-Up to a total of 20 per cent of the total project cost can be for contingency and other administration costs.
+Yes.
+Budgets can include up to a total of 20 per cent of the total project cost for combined contingency, project management and administration costs.
 Should your project be successful, and the contingency costs included in your budget not used, this amount will be deducted from the final grant payment.

-A letter of support from your Local Lands Council and / or other local Aboriginal Community groups are recommended.
+A letter of support from your Local Lands Council and/or other local Aboriginal Community groups is recommended.

-- costs related to buying or upgrading non–fixed equipment or supplies that are not a critical to the delivery of the overall project or program
+- costs related to buying or upgrading non–fixed equipment or supplies, unless considered essential to program delivery and are incidental costs to the overall project budget

 - financing, including debt financing, insurance or rental costs

 - costs relating to depreciation of plant and equipment beyond the life of the project

 - non-project related staff training and development costs

 - operational expenditure, including but not limited to regular repairs and maintenance